livetrails/targetjs/README.md

 ## Final takeaway

-- TargetJS treats time as a first-class concept.
-Instead of wiring callbacks and effects, you write a sequence of targets.
+- Instead of wiring callbacks and effects, you write a sequence of targets.
-$ reacts to the previous step; $$ defers until all prior steps finish.
+`$` reacts to the previous step; `$$` defers until all prior steps finish.
 Animations, API calls, and child creation are all the same kind of thing: targets.
 Complex flows read top-to-bottom.
 - Minimal plumbing yet full control to manage a flow of complex asynchronous operations.